 For Echobox to always get articles as quickly as possible, please ensure the feeds you connect to Echobox do not use any caching.

 In order for your new content to be processed more quickly, you can further reduce the size of your media content feeds to only include content published within the last few hours.

 Echobox gains powerful insights from your traffic data.
-Typically, data on Google Analytics is sampled but Echobox has access to the raw unsampled data set.
-It is important to ensure the following so that Echobox can maximise the use of this data:
+Typically, data on Google Analytics is sampled but Echobox has access to your raw unsampled data set.
+It is important to ensure the following so that Echobox can maximize the use of this data:

 To provide a seamless experiences to mobile website visitors, all content should be made available from a single URL/domain using responsive design (https://en.wikipedia.org/wiki/Responsive_web_design).

 The more classical technical implementation involves redirecting mobile visitors to a different page or domain, e.g. www.domain.com -> mobile.domain.com.
 Whilst not ideal, please ensure the following if you have such an implementation: